All hiring managers like to believe they approach every interview with the utmost professionalism and laser focus.

 Here are ways you can describe your weaknesses to employers without putting them off:

-- Be prepared with examples of how you overcame this weakness when it tripped you up in your previous job.
+Be prepared with examples: Explain how you overcame this weakness when it tripped you up in your previous job

-- Emphasize any formal training or mentorship you have undergone, whether inside or outside of work, to help you build strength in this area.
+Use this as an opportunity to talk about your growth: Emphasize any formal training or mentorship you have undergone, whether inside or outside of work, to help you build strength in this area

-- Research any development opportunities the company offers that would help you.
+Check if the company can support you: Research development opportunities the company offers that would enable you to grow

-- Set out your development targets in this area and how this might map onto your future at their business – for instance, using their learning and development opportunities to develop the necessary skills to move into a cross-functional role.
+Talk about your development targets in this area: Explain how this might map onto your future at their business – for instance, using their learning and development opportunities to develop the necessary skills to move into a cross-functional role.

 We’ve talked a lot about how to find out what you need to know about candidates.
 But you’ve also answered a lot of your own questions too, including: